Nominate a Hero for Fighting Fraud

 The Consumer Protection Hero award was created to shine a spotlight on the work these everyday citizens do in their communities.
 Whether these individuals use their knowledge of scams to educate the public or recognize when others may be the target for scams or financial exploitation, they are heroes in the eyes of the AG’s Consumer Protection Division.

-The 2021 AG Hero Award recipients were honored during a ceremony on November 15, 2021 in the Iowa State Capitol Building.
-Pictured (L to R): Randy Meier, Carla Houston, AG Tom Miller and Scott Kilmer.
+The 2022 AG Hero Award recipients were honored during a ceremony on March 8, 2022 in the Iowa State Capitol Building.
+Pictured (L to R): Spencer Chapman, Attorney General Tom Miller, Mary Stogdill, and Tina Salisbury.

-A ceremony was held in celebration of the Consumer Protection Heroes on Monday, November 15, 2021 in the Iowa State Capitol Rotunda.
+In honor of National Consumer Protection Week a ceremony was held in celebration of the Iowa Attorney General's Consumer Protection Heroes on Tuesday, March 8, 2022 in the Iowa State Capitol Rotunda.

 Seeking Future Consumer Protection Heroes